raynamharris/IntegrativeProjectWT2015/README.md

 [`data`](data): all the input data and the results - [`docs`](docs): presentations generated using R

-This workflow below describes the order in which scripts are used to process and analyze behavioral data (part 1), RNA-seq data (part 2), electrophysiology data (part 3).
-Finally, the last step (part 4) was to integrate across all three levels of analysis.

 -   **Part 1: Behavioral analysis**
     -   [scripts/00\_behavior\_wrangle](scripts/00_behavior_wrangle.md):
         behavior data wrangling